Peter Rufai: Super Eagles legend names toughest opponent before passing away

 The legendary goalkeeper passed away at 61 on Thursday, July 3, 2025, after losing his battle with prolonged illness

-Stationery Stores became the first goalkeeper to feature in the FIFA World Cup (USA 94), and the first to play professional football in Europe.
+The former Stationery Stores player became the first goalkeeper to feature in the FIFA World Cup (USA 94), and the first to play professional football in Europe.

 The 63-year-old famously led the Super Eagles to victory at the 1994 Africa Cup of Nations (AFCON) and won an Olympic gold medal at the 1996 Atlanta Olympics, per Punch.